i3D-net/ONE-GameHosting-SDK/docs/integration_guide.md

 Afterwards, the server must:
 - have its message callbacks configured
-- be instructed to listen for Arcus connections
+- be instructed to listen (for Arcus Client connections)
 - be updated each frame
-- be shutdown when the game server host goes away
+- send game state to the server

-The [Fake Game](../one/game/readme.md) provides a full sample integration using all API features.
+- cleanup when the game server goes away

-The [One Server Wrapper](../one/game/one_server_wrapper.h) is the core of this sample.
-It is a C++ header/cpp wrapper around the One API that
+The One Server Wrapper, defined in one/game/one_server_wrapper.cpp, is the core of this sample.
+It is a C++ header/cpp wrapper around the One API that:

 - isolates the One API from the rest of the game code
-- contains ample in-source code comments explaining the motivation and purpose of the API calls from the user's perspective
+- contains in-source code comments explaining the motivation and purpose of the API calls from the user's perspective
 - can be directly copied and used as a head-start for developers integrating the library into their own engines

-For details, please refer to the [Fake Game](../one/game/readme.md), specifically the [One Server Wrapper](../one/game/one_server_wrapper.h).
+See the [Fake Game readme](../one/game/readme.md) for more a detailed explanation on the integration goals and approach.

 ## Testing and Deploying